Designing for the empty states (10 years later)

 User cleared

 Consider the inbox.
 Love it or hate it, most of the time it’s full.
 Some people have hundreds of unread emails.
 Some people have only a handful.
 Either way everyone is on the quest for ‘Inbox Zero’ whether they know it or not.
-This can be quite a monumental task and as such should be rewarded with more than just your relief.
+This can be a monumental task and as such should be rewarded with more than just relief.

 Errors